-6.1 Reporting grievances
+6.1 Reporting Grievances

 A grievance is a statement of discontent appealed by an individual, group of individuals or an organisation and it reflects concern and dissatisfaction with Sakhalin Energy activities or its contractors.
 As a general policy, Sakhalin Energy will work pro-actively towards the prevention of grievances through the implementation of impact mitigation measures and community liaison activities that enable Sakhalin Energy to anticipate and address potential issues before they become grievances.
-Nevertheless, should grievances emerge, Sakhalin Energy is committed to addressing these in a timely and effective manner in accordance with the Russian Federation law, international best practice and the company's internal grievance procedure.
-Resolution of the grievances related to the activities of Sakhalin Energy's suppliers, contractors and subcontractors is carried out through the respective asset managers.
-The company's asset managers are responsible for the implementation of the grievance procedure within individual asset teams including contractor and sub-contractor organisations.
+Nevertheless, should there be grievances, Sakhalin Energy is committed to addressing these in a timely and effective manner in accordance with the Russian Federation law, international best practice and the Company's internal grievance procedure.
+Resolution of the grievances related to the activities of Sakhalin Energy's suppliers, contractors and sub-contractors is carried out through the respective site controllers.
+The Company's site controllers are responsible for the implementation of the grievance procedure within individual asset including contractor and sub-contractor organisations.

 Sakhalin Energy endeavours to investigate and resolve grievances within 20 working days from receipt of the grievance.
-The maximum resolution period should not normally exceed 45 working days and within this period a required actions are either completed or agreed with the complainant.
+The maximum period for resolving a grievance shall not exceed 45 working days.
+During this period, the required actions aimed at resolving the grievance shall be either implemented or agreed upon with the initiator of the grievance.

-The company has developed and has been regularly updating its Grievance procedure brochure, which provides recommendations on how to submit a grievance in connection with the Sakhalin-2 project.
+The Company has developed and has been regularly updating its Grievance Procedure leaflet, which provides recommendations on how to submit a grievance in connection with the Sakhalin-2 project.

 Next subsection contains information from the Grievance Procedure leaflet, including the grievance submission form.
-The Grievance Procedure Brochure is made available to local communities (including Nysh and Nogliki), including from the Company Information Centres, and is also handed out at community meetings held in connection with the Project activities (including Nysh and Nogliki).
-Consultants working at the Company Information Centres (see Section 3.6) can help local people in completing a grievance form.
+Copies of the leaflet are distributed in the Sakhalin Oblast settlements (including Nogliki and Nysh), including in the information centres of the Company.
+They are also distributed during public meetings on the Project implementation (including in Nysh and Nogliki).
+Consultants working at the Company's information centres (see Section 4.6) can help in completing a grievance form.

-Public grievance leaflet for Project stakeholders is available at:
+Grievance Procedure leaflet is available at:

+- Company's information centres;

-- Sakhalin Energy information centres (see Section 3.6); - District libraries (including in Nogliki); - Nysh local administration; - Company office located at: 35, Dzerzhinskogo Str., Yuzhno-Sakhalinsk; - Sakhalin Energy website: www.sakhalinenergy.com.
+- district libraries (including in Nogliki);

+- Nysh local administration;

+- Company's office located at: 35 Dzerzhinskogo Str., Yuzhno-Sakhalinsk; and

-6.2 Public grievance leaflet
+- Company's website: www.sakhalinenergy.com.

+6.2 Grievance Procedure Leaflet

-Large and complex projects, such as the Sakhalin-2 project, can sometimes have a negative impact on those living within or adjacent to the project area.
+Large and complex projects, such as the Sakhalin-2 project, can sometimes have a negative impact on those living within or adjacent to the Project area.

-Sakhalin Energy wants to know about any potential problems and concerns that might have been caused by the company's activities under Sakhalin-2 project implementation to do the best to resolve them in a timely manner.
+Sakhalin Energy wants to know about any potential problems and concerns that might have been caused by the Company's activities under Sakhalin-2 project implementation to do the best to resolve them in a timely manner.

-This leaflet tells you how you can inform Sakhalin Energy of grievances or express concerns due to the company's activity or Sakhalin-2 project implementation.
+This leaflet tells you how to inform Sakhalin Energy of your grievances or express concerns due to the Company's activity or Sakhalin-2 project implementation.